History of Liendo Plantation

-Liendo Plantation, a beautiful Greek Revival style plantation home, was built in 1853 as the centerpiece to one of Texas’ earliest cotton plantations.
-Today, Liendo still stands, lovingly restored and maintained as a National historic landmark, a private home and a working cattle ranch.
+Liendo Plantation was built in 1853 as the centerpiece to one of the state’s earliest cotton plantations.
+The Greek Revival style home has been lovingly restored and is maintained as a National historic landmark, a private home and a working cattle ranch.
 A true gem of historical preservation in modern day Texas, Liendo has stood the test of time.
 From tours and living history events to weddings and corporate events, guests can share in more than 160 years of Texas history at the lovely Liendo Plantation.